Dewep/FarSight/README.md

 This project is a major part of our studies [*MSC Advanced Computer Science (Computational Intelligence)*] at the University of Kent (United Kingdom).

-It is about an IA (Machine Learning system) for card oriented game, applied to the game HearthStone (Blizzard company).
+It is about an AI (Machine Learning system) for card oriented game, applied to the game HearthStone (Blizzard company).

 Contributors: